evanhackett/pandemic-workshop-prototype/README.md

 # Work session five, Thursday 4/16
 * Start Refactor with TDD & tests in general ✅

-# Work session six, Thursday 4/16
+# Work session six, Saturday 4/18
 * Added simulation class ✅
 * Added random module ✅
 * dependency injection on a module level ✅

-# Work session six, Thursday 4/21
+# Work session six, Tuesday 4/21
 * Clear the canvas on redraw ✅
 * Refactored the colors constant to be it's own object with frozen color sub objects ✅
 * Refactor simulaton to ES5 ✅

+# Work sesison seven, Thursday 4/23
 * Add an infected actor to infect the other actors

 ## Next steps
 * Makes walls count